lino-framework/book/docs/tutorials/polls/mysite/index.rst

     row) and 14 choices.
 It seems that everything is duplicated because `initdb` does nothing when database is `:memory:`.

+You might now want to read more about :doc:`Python fixtures
+</tutorials/dumpy/index>` or Lino's special approach for
-Read more about Python fixtures in :doc:`/tutorials/dumpy/index`, or simply stay here and learn by doing.
+:doc:`migrating data </dev/datamig>`...  or simply stay with us and learn by doing!

 Starting the web interface